 .
 In 2002 I started as a Wake County Assistant Precinct Official for precinct 01‑43 in north Raleigh, becoming a Judge in 2007 and Chief Judge in 2011.
 After I moved to Wake Forest in 2013 I was appointed Chief Judge for precinct 19‑09 in Rolesville (outside my home precinct).
 In 2017 I was appointed Chief Judge for the new 19‑19 precinct (now my home precinct), which includes parts of Wake Forest and Rolesville.
 Over the years I have helped the Wake County Board of Elections (WCBOE) develop some of their procedures and election manuals, as well as providing postmortem documentation for each election.
 Some of my more recent files associated with this are in Board of Elections work.
-Here is information about the 11/8/22 election.
+See elections archive for information about past elections.

 .
 I occasionally have helped relatives, friends, and neighbors with Information Technology questions.
 Here are a few PC/Windows/internet files associated with that work, now mainly oriented toward Windows 10.
 Included is information about doing full system backups/restores, as well as notes on a tool I wrote to easily back up critical user files.

 The following zip files contain macros I have written for the Mansfield KEDIT for Windows text editor.
 Mansfield's support for this flexible and reliable product is now being phased out, but it is still my main editor, primarily because of the many macros I have written for it over the years.